Modeling and Analysis of VOC-based Interplant Molecular Communication Channel: Introduction

 Usually, the impact of individual VOCs like methyl jasmonate or isoprene is studied on receiver plants \bluecite{dong2022exogenous}.
 However, studies show that plants release complex mixtures of VOCs, known as blended VOCs.
 These blends can carry more detailed information than individual VOCs due to the diversity in their composition and relative ratios \bluecite{holopainen2010multiple}.
-Blended VOCs have been shown to enhance the reliability of the signal received by neighboring plants.
-For example, receiver plants may respond differently to the same VOC depending on the concentration of different compounds in the blend \bluecite{kigathi2019plant}.
 This emphasizes the importance of studying VOCs as blends.

-Primarily, MC-based communication channels are of limited range, typically in millimeters and investigate the communication either in nanoscale devices or in cellular environments.
-However, VOC-based MC communication occurs at the unicellular level, like bacteria \bluecite{wheatley2002consequences}, as well as the multicellular level, like animals \bluecite{fischer2015physiological}.
-This channel exists in the surroundings that can range up to hundreds of meters \bluecite{unluturk2016end}.
+VOC-based MC channel exists in the surroundings that can range up to hundreds of meters \bluecite{unluturk2016end}.
 With the potential of long-range communication along with the existence inside all types of living organisms, it paves a way to connect the microscale environment to the macro-world.

-Hence, the application of VOC-based communication is large, such as plant communication, plant bird communication \bluecite{koski2015insectivorous}, stale food or body part and their attractor, pest control, etc. An understanding of the VOC communication channel is required to understand how those species can actually infer the VOC signals.
+Several works have demonstrated advanced VOC-based MC systems with experimental validation and pest control applications.
+For instance, field experiments have shown that herbivore-induced VOC emissions enable plant-plant and plant-insect signaling, leading to reduced herbivore damage through induced defense responses \bluecite{baldwin2006volatile}.
+Similarly, VOCs released by plants under stress have been shown to attract natural enemies of herbivores, establishing an indirect pest control mechanism via chemical signaling \bluecite{kessler2001defensive}.
+These studies highlight the practical realization of VOC-mediated communication in ecological systems.
+However, such works primarily focus on biological functionality and lack a systematic communication-theoretic modeling of realistic propagation, noise, and blended emissions, which motivates the proposed framework.